-Note that in case (3) of the classification, \emph{i.e.} for symplectic Grassmannians, such a quantum (and even equivariant quantum) Chevalley formula has been obtained recently by Mihalcea and Shifler \cite{odd:mih1}.
-In Section \ref{odd} we use our proof of a conjecture by the second author to deduce several results on the specific case of odd symplectic Grassmannians (case (3) of Pasquier's classification).
-In particular we prove quantum-to-classical results that enable to compute Gromov-Witten invariants on $\IG(m,2n+1)$ thanks to cohomological (thus classical) invariants on $\IG(m+1,2n+3)$ (see Theorem \ref{t:quant-class}).
-In particular this result contains the quantum Pieri rule even if we have no closed formula for the moment.
-Using these results we deduce a presentation for the quantum cohomology ring $\QH(\IG(m,2n+1))$.
-Let $(\tau'_p)_{p \in [1,2n+1-m]}$ the Chern classes of the tautological quotient bundle on $\IG(m,2n+1)$ and for $r \geq 1$, define
+Note that for the varieties $X^3(n,m)$, \emph{i.e.} for odd symplectic Grassmannians, such a quantum (and even equivariant quantum) Chevalley formula has been obtained very recently by Mihalcea and Shifler \cite{odd:mih1}.
+In Section \ref{odd}, we use our proof of the conjecture by the second author to deduce several results for the specific case of odd symplectic Grassmannians (case (3) of Pasquier's list).
+As a corollary, we prove quantum--to--classical results that enable us to compute Gromov--Witten invariants on $\IG(m,2n+1)$ starting from cohomological (thus classical) invariants on $\IG(m+1,2n+3)$ (see Theorem \ref{t:quant-class}).
+In particular, this result contains the quantum Pieri rule even though at the moment there is no any closed formula at our disposal.
+Using these results, we deduce a presentation for the quantum cohomology ring $\QH(\IG(m,2n+1))$.
+Let $(\tau'_p)_{p \in [1,2n+1-m]}$ be the Chern classes of the tautological quotient bundle on $\IG(m,2n+1)$ and for $r \geq 1$, define